auval/AndroidWorkshop/README.md

       - git tag -a 2.1 -m "lecture #2.1"
   - you can now jump between them using:
       - git checkout 2  (..or 2.1)
+- git add .
+  - adds all unstaged files to your local git index

 ### Lesson #3